druuu/micro-books/source/docker/index.rst

-Git - Simple and Easy Tutorial
+Docker - Novice to Advanced Tutorial
 ===============================

-Git simple tutorial to learn all features and use cases of Git in general implementations explained with examples for local and remote repositories.
+Docker novice to advanced tutorial is designed encourage developers to learn all features and use cases of Docker in general implementations explained with examples for local and remote repositories.
+You can explore virtualization possiblities after reading this book.

 Contents: